-Our complete travel packing list, based on personal experience, on what to wear in Antarctica.
+Our complete travel packing list, based on personal experience from 6 trips to the polar regions, on what to wear in Antarctica.

 So now you need to figure out what to pack for Antarctica.

 Luckily this needn’t be a stressful or confusing time, and we’ve put together this list of the best Antarctic clothing that will help you on your own expedition.